-A certain proportion of PP in surface runoff (sflow) is filtered out (for example by buffer zones).
+A portion of SS and PP in surface runoff (sflow) is filtered out (for example by buffer zones).
 Filtering (srfilt) is determined by land use dependent parameters (bufferfilt, innerfilt, otherfilt), percentage of agricultural land close to a watercourse (alfa), and proportion of agricultural land near the rivers which have a protective buffer zone (bufferpart).

-$$srfilt = otherfilt + alfa \times \left(1. + bufferpart \times (bufferfilt - 1.)\right) + innerfilt \times (1. - alfa)$$ eflow = sflow + mflow
+$$srfilt = otherfilt + alfa \times \left(1. + bufferpart \times (bufferfilt - 1.)\right) + innerfilt \times (1. - alfa)$$

-Similarly, part of the PP which is transported by macropore flow (mflow) is filtered away between the soil surface and drainage pipes.
+Similarly, part of the SS and PP which is transported by macropore flow (mflow) is filtered away between the soil surface and drainage pipes.
 The parameter that determines this effect (macrofilt) is soil dependent.
-The PP transported (transPP) by surface runoff and macropore flow is collected in a temporary storage pool (PPrelpool (kg/km2)) together with PP in tile runoff (tilePP).
+The SS or PP transported (transp) by surface runoff and macropore flow is collected in a temporary storage pool (relpool (kg/km2)) together with SS and PP in tile runoff (tilep).